 :g/\Linux/s/^/# /

-The above command will comment out all lines that contains the word "Linux".
+The above command will comment out all lines that contains the word "Linux"

 And, that's all for now.
-I hope this helps.
-If you know any other easier method than the given methods here, please let me know in the comment section below.
+I hope this was useful.
+If you know any other method than the given methods here, please let me know in the comment section below.
 I will check and add them in the guide.
-Also, have a look at the comment section below.
-One of our visitor has shared a good guide about Vim usage.

-6 comments
+8 comments

 Method 4: